alanmitchell/bmon/docs/source/mini-monitor.rst

 AERCO BMS II Boiler Management System, which is a large commercial boiler controller.

-Documentation for the Mini-Monitor project is provided in a `separate Wiki <../../mini-monitor/wiki>`_.
+Documentation for the Mini-Monitor project is provided in a `separate project <http://mini-monitor-documentation.readthedocs.io/en/latest/>`_.